zoran-cuckovic/QGIS-scripts/README.md

 Random scripts that could be useful for QGIS users...

 ## Downloading
-Look for the option "Download raw file" in the upper right corner.
+Look for the option "Download raw file" in the upper right corner (one you've opened a script).
 ![image](assets/download_screenshot.jpg)

 ## Installing QGIS scripts